Alfresco/docs-alfresco/digital-workspace/latest/develop/deploy.md

 ### Deploy Content App

-Deploy ACA using the following steps:
+Deploy the Content App using the following steps:

 1. Open a command prompt and clone the following GitHub repository to a working directory: